André Delen establishes the Delen stockbroker.

 Signing of a cooperation agreement with stockbrokers De Ferm.

-Ackermans & van Haaren and the shareholders of Bank J.Van Breda & C° place their subsidiaries under the Finaxis holding company.
+Ackermans & van Haaren and the shareholders of Bank J.Van Breda & C° place their subsidiaries under the Finax holding company.

 Acquisition of stockbroking Havaux further strengthens the position in Brussels.

-Reorganisation of the shareholder structure; the Delen family acquires a 25% share in Finaxis through Promofi.
+Reorganisation of the shareholder structure; the Delen family acquires a 25% share in Finax through Promofi.

 Acquisition of the Luxembourg-based Axa subsidiary Banque Ippa & Associés, thereafter known as Banque BI&A.